Sergio Perez completes quarantine, could make F1 return at Silverstone

 Hulkenberg was a last-minute call-up for Racing Point last weekend, although despite impressing in practice and qualifying, didn't get to race after his car failed to fire up in the garage.

-The German is on stand-by to race again in the second leg of the back-to-back, but won't be needed should Perez test negative today.
+The German is on stand-by to race in the second leg of the back-to-back, but won't be needed should Perez test negative.

 First practice takes place at 11am on Friday morning.